virginia-murru/virginia-murru.github.io/_pages/projects.md

 redirect_from:
   - /resume
 ---
-Have a look to my master thesis:
+Have a look at my master's thesis:

 Some projects completed during my master's degree and the first year of Ph.D.: